 Buying a house together has its perks, as long as all the parties involved are thoughtful and careful in deciding what will work best for each of them.
 Often times, it is a good idea for each of them to consult an attorney who will look out for their individual property interest.

 That new home you've had your eye on will likely be the biggest purchase you make in your lifetime, so it pays to do your homework and make sure your interests are protected.
 When buying home with someone else, though, it could present additional legal and fiscal uncertainties.
-Get the details ironed out by working with an attorney -- before you buy.
-Have a lawyer evaluate your legal needs at no cost.
+Get the details ironed out by working with a local real estate attorney -- before you buy.